 - Students should complete all coursework prior to the date indicated in this syllabus and the assignment instructions on D2L. - Problems with your computer or Internet connection are NOT acceptable reason for deadline extensions.
-If you encounter computer problems, use another computer to complete the work prior to the deadlines. - Deadlines will NOT be extended due to work schedules or travel plans. - Review Quiz deadlines are firm.
-One missed quiz will not impact your course grade and therefore quizzes may not be made up except in the case of documented illness. - Reflection deadlines are firm and will not be extended except in the case of documented illness. - Missed exams: - Makeup exams due to documented illness are only allowed up to 5 calendar days after the closing date of the original exam.
-If you are ill during the exam availability period, you should contact me as soon as possible so an extension can be negotiated.
-Documentation is required, unless the illness is due to a documented disability. - If you miss an exam for any other reason, makeup exams are only allowed up to 3 calendar days after the closing date of the original exam.
-Ten percent (10%) will be deducted from your score if the exam is completed within 1 day of the original closing date, 20% will be deducted from your score if the exam is completed within 2 days of the original closing date, 30% will be deducted from your score if the exam is completed within 3 days of the original closing date.
+If you encounter computer problems, use another computer to complete the work prior to the deadlines. - Review Quiz deadlines are firm.
+One missed quiz will not impact your course grade and therefore quizzes may not be made up except in the case of documented illness. - Reflection deadlines are stated but I will allow a 48 hour grace period. - Missed exams: - Makeup exams will be allowed up to 3 calendar days after the closing date of the original exam.
+Contact me immediately if you missed an exam. - If you miss an exam and contact me more than 3 calendar days after the closing date of the original exam: Ten percent (10%) will be deducted from your score for each day after the 3-day grace period. - All makeup midterm exams must be completed within 1 week of the original closing date. - All makeup final exams must be completed within 5 days of the original closing date.